IST-DASLab/llmq/README.md

 ```

 If `[Allocator State]` shows a lot of `Free` memory (as it does here), you can try increasing the batch size (and adjust `--grad-accumulation` accordingly), or reduce the amount of activation checkpointing.
-For example, on a 16GiB 4060Ti, `--recompute-ffn --recompute-att` can be replaced by `--recompute-swiglu`, which increases the activation memory from `4.5 GiB` to `9 GiB`, and
+For example, on a 16GiB 4060Ti, `--recompute-block` can be replaced by `--recompute-swiglu`, which increases the activation memory from `4.5 GiB` to `9 GiB`, and
 the speed from ~11k tps to ~13k tps.

 Then, the actual training will begin: